Skip to content

 My dear Gunsteling you don't want to see and must have seen

 Assault and finally rape of a 14-year-old girl by a bonkers vet.
 An enjoyable evening at the theatre is different, until the applause of this arguably (once again) best Dutch theatre production of the year relieves you of the harsh struggle.
-Author Marieke Lucas Rijneveld and director Ivo van Hove emphasise that both 49-year-old vet Kurt and his minion, the farmer's daughter, are heavily traumatised...
+Author Marieke Lucas Rijneveld and director Ivo van Hove emphasise that both 49-year-old vet Kurt and his minion, the farmer's daughter, are severely traumatised...

 Evening of fun with relationship arguments in Family Game